Fear the Walking Dead: Filming

 Production of the pilot episode began in early 2015 and ended on February 6, 2015.
 The pilot and early episodes were filmed in Los Angeles, including Woodrow Wilson High School; the remaining first-season episodes were filmed in Vancouver, British Columbia, Canada.
 Production on the remaining five first-season episodes began on May 11, 2015.
 Adam Davidson, who directed the pilot, also directed the series' second and third episodes.

 Filming for the second season began in December 2015, with production moving to Baja California, Mexico.
 Locations included Rosarito (sea scenes and hotel) and Valle de Guadalupe (Abigail's vineyard).
 The sea scenes were filmed using a horizon tank at Baja Film Studios.
 An additional scene from the season one finale was filmed in The Sunken City, San Pedro, Los Angeles.
 Filming for the third season began on January 6, 2017, in Baja California, Mexico, with some of the same location sites used for the second half of season two.
 Additional locations in Tijuana Municipality included Avenida Revolución, Abelardo L. Rodríguez Dam and the hills that hosted the Otto's ranch.

 Filming for the fourth season began in early 2018 in various locations around Austin, Texas, including the Dell Diamond baseball stadium in nearby Round Rock, the vacant Brackenridge Hospital in downtown Austin, and the flood-damaged Onion Creek neighborhood.
 Filming for the fifth season began in December 2018.
 It was also confirmed by the showrunners that the season would be filmed in New Braunfels, Texas.

 In March 2020, production for the sixth season was reported to have gone on a three-week hiatus due to the COVID-19 pandemic.
 The seventh season began filming in April 2021 in Texas, and wrapped in December 2021.

 Production for the eighth season moved from Texas to Savannah, Georgia.
-In April 2022, co-showrunner Andrew Chambliss said they are in the planning stages of the season.
-The final season began filming in August 2022, with production set to wrap on the series in March 2023.
+The final season began filming in August 2022 and concluded in March 2023.

 Broadcast

 On August 23, 2015, the series debuted simultaneously worldwide on: AMC in the U.S.; AMC Global in major regional markets in Africa, Asia, Europe, Latin America, and the Middle East; and FX in Australia.
-Hulu holds the show's video on demand rights in the U.S., while Amazon Instant Video owns the streaming rights in Austria and Germany, and make episodes available online one day after their original airing.
+AMC+ holds the show's video on demand rights in the U.S., while Amazon Instant Video owns the streaming rights in Austria and Germany, and make episodes available online one day after their original airing.
 Streaming in the UK became available to Amazon Prime members in 2016.